AceMood/AceMood.github.io/_posts/2016-02-01-event-loop-in-javascript.md

 ###### setImmediate

-Node did almost the same job when you write javascript code as `setImmediate(callback)`.
+Node did most of the same job with `setTimeout` when you write javascript code as `setImmediate(callback)`.
 Definition of setImmediate is also in `lib/timer.js`, when call this method it will add private property `_immediateCallback` to process object so that C++ bindings can identify the callbacks' proxy registered, and finally return an immediate object (you can think it as another timeout object but without timeout property).
 Internally, `timer.js` maintain an array named immediateQueue, which contains all callbacks installed in current event loop iteration.
 {% highlight javascript %}
   if (!process._needImmediateCallback) {
     process._needImmediateCallback = true;